This shows the contents of write data in each address of the System Data Area.

 Minutes→Write "0057" to Word Address "8"

 If writing to a Word Switch (16 bit), when you take your finger off the Switch, the bottom 8 bits are output as an interrupt code.
-(Control code "FFh" will not be outputted.)
+(Control code "FFh" is not output.)

 Do not write control codes in the "00 to 1F" range.
 It can cause a communication interruption.

-Please make sure to write this address in bit units.
+Write to this address in bit units.
 In some cases, writing with word data can change the value.

 "Reserved" bits are sometimes used for maintenance of the display unit system.
 Turn them OFF.